|Bobber / Float Fishing|

 terminal rigs, and add weight according to what you are using.

 Line : If you are a dedicated float fishermen you should use a main line that will float on the surface so you can mend the line.
 The ideal line here is going to be braided line.
 The weight is going to be dependent on the species you are fishing.
 Some will use 30lb for steelhead and 40lb for salmon.
 The idea behind braided line is that it floats so you can not only see the extra line on the water, you can mend easier, and it doesn’t drag down/back the float.
 The ideal leader weight is also going to be again dependent on the species of fish being anywhere from 8-30lbs going from steelhead to large Chinook and Chum.
-Braided lines work well for this purpose or you can use dry fly line dressing to help keep the line from sinking.
+Braided lines work well for this purpose or you can use dry fly line dressing to help keep mono line from sinking.
 Mucillin is a material available at fly shops and a coating of it on the mainline will promote better floating ability allowing your line to float and be mended more easily if it starts to overtake the float.

 Leader : You should always use a leader of a lighter strength below your float so you don't lose your float when your lure breaks off.
 Leader length should be at least 18 inches to the swivel.
 One rule of thumb is to duplicate the leader length with water clarity.
-For Steelhead during the summer you can go as light as 4# test with the right setup and successfully land steelhead.
+For Steelhead during the summer you can go as light as 4# test with the right setup and successfully land most steelhead.
 During the winter 20# test leaders can be used in colored water when chasing Trophy class steelhead.

 Bait/Lures : All kinds of setups can be placed below the float.
 All kinds of methods can be combined in one way or another to meet almost any situation.
 Straight bait such as eggs, sand shrimp or night crawlers can be extremely effective when presented in the correct manner.
 A jig can be used with bait and without.
-You can use a drift fishing rigging below a float where fishing tail outs are a problem, or to just to cover water that tends to be too snaggy to drift fish.
+You can use a drift fishing rigging below a float where fishing tail outs are a problem, or for just to cover water that tends to be too snaggy to drift fish.
 Soft plastics are also a favorite used on jigs and with out.
 Soft plastics can be used in worm, egg cluster and single egg presentations.
 In extremely clear water you may even give single eggs a try.

-Bobber Drift Fishing From the Bank ; A variation of casting would be Bobber fishing.
+Bobber Drift Fishing From the Bank for Steelhead or Salmon ; A variation of casting would be Bobber fishing.
 However here you use a bobber that holds you lure, (eggs, jig, etc.) just up off the bottom.
 This may eliminate hang-ups and lost gear.
 You may have to adjust the bobber height from the bait, until you find the right depth of the water for the particular drift you are doing.
 You can cast a little farther with this type of fishing than the flipping and then allow your line to pay out on the lower end of your drift, to cover slightly more water if conditions exist.
 On this type of fishing you want the line to the bobber as straight a possible, so you may have to “meld” your line to take the slack out of the line and to keep the side or current pull off.

 A longer rod really helps,